MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 ### Hardware Requirements

-- At least an Nvidia GeForce A100 GPU.
+- At least an Nvidia GeForce A100 GPU for the default 7B, full precision model.

 ### Software Requirements